Caff1982/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] `employees['alice'][1] = employees['charlie'][1]`
 - [ ] `employees['alice'].salary = employees['charlie'].salary`

-**Explanation:** This is accessing a key in a nested dictionary inside another dictionary
+**Explanation:** This is accessing a key in a nested dictionary inside another dictionary.
 The command employees['alice']['salary'] = employees['charlie']['salary'] assigns the value of the 'salary' key in the dictionary of the employee 'charlie' to the 'salary' key in the dictionary of the employee 'alice'.

 #### Q177.
 You are given a piece of code.
 Assume m and n are already defined as some positive integer value.
 When it completes, how many tuples will my list contain?